nhuxuanwork-beep/Mcdonald-Sales-Analysis/README.md

 ---

 ## 📊 Project Summary
-This project utilizes the dataset of 12,234 McDonald orders for 3 months of 2023 to analyze the overall business, including total revenue, menu sales performance, and customer behaviours, and propose a variety of operational ideas to improve business growth.
+This project uses a dataset of 12,234 McDonald orders from 3 months in 2023 to analyze the overall business, including total revenue, menu sales performance, and customer behaviours, and to propose a variety of operational ideas to improve business growth.

 ---